chimera-linux/turnstile/README.md

 variable into the service activation environment.
 The path is specified in the configuration file and tends to be something like `/run/user/$UID`.

-By default, it relies on something else to manage the directory.
-Typically this is something like `elogind`.

-However, it can also manage the directory by itself, in environments that do not have anything else to manage it.
-This is disabled by default and needs to be manually enabled in the configuration file.
+It can manage the directory by itself, if that is enabled.
+By default, this is build-dependent.
+There are other solutions that can manage the runtime directory, such as `elogind`, and typically they conflict.
+Therefore, do be careful with it.
+However, the session persistence functionality relies on this being enabled.

+You can toggle it in the configuration file.
 When the daemon manages the directory, the environment variable is also exported into the login environment in addition to the activation environment.

 ### Session persistence